 Bringing nationally recognized speakers, authors, and human rights experts to the Tidewater area, these conferences equip educators with practical and advanced skills that address challenging contemporary issues.

 Conference topics range from intolerance and prejudice to dealing with social media and cyberbullying.
-This year's conference will also focus on the use of film in the classroom.
+This year's conference will also focus on the use of film and graphic novels in the classroom.
 Emphasis is placed on the “SOL Connection,” and those attending receive educational professional development hours.